sheila-anne/sheila-anne/src/pages/working-together/index.md

 ---

 <h2 id="exploration-call">Exploration Call</h2>
 Getting started can be the scariest part.
 I invite you to channel your inner courage and take the leap.
-This completementary Exploration Call is an opportunity to tell me your story & learn strategies for moving forward.
+This complimentary Exploration Call is an opportunity to tell me your story & learn strategies for moving forward.
 You can ask all the questions & learn which offering best suits your needs.

 <br/>
 <br/>